The disease to please is very common among women who suffer from low self-esteem. Here’s how to stop being a people pleaser and get your life back.

 Take note of your motives when you offer to do something for someone else.
 Are you doing it because you expect something (love, affection, acceptance) in return, or without any expectations of them reciprocating your caring?

-When you take loving action on your own behalf, you will have more faith in your ability to do what is right for yourself and your sense of self-esteem will increase.
+When you take loving action on your own behalf and start taking care of yourself, you will have more faith in your ability to do what is right for yourself and your sense of self-esteem will increase.